jamesob/txture/README.md

 used for storing post information: you wanna symlink your posts in from somewhere else?  wanna use git to version control your writing? wanna do both?
-I don't give a goddamn and I shouldn't have to: txture's use of flatfiles allows you to do whatever you like, so long as you specify the location and file-type of the posts you're delivering.
+I don't give a goddamn and I shouldn't have to: txture's use of flatfiles allows you to do whatever you like, so long as you specify the location and file extentions of the posts you're delivering.

 txture offers a very minimal core which can be extended and manipulated by a robust plug-in architecture.
 A great plug-in architecture will allow you to